Banyc/Quantitative-Linguistics-notes/docs/NLP/DependencyParsing.md

                     issues
        /
    heart
-  /      \
+  /    \ \
-No        cognitive
+No      , cognitive
-         /
-        ,
 ```

 -   `,` := or.
+-   neutral view.

 ```
    heart
-  /                 \
+  /    \            \
-No                  issues
+No      ,           issues
-         /         /
+                   /
-        , cognitive
+          cognitive
 ```

 -   `,` := and.
+-   negative view.

 ### Adjectival modifier ambiguity